$E$-theory is compactly assembled: Introduction

-By \cref{ijwqfofjewfqedfq9} a morphism $B\to C$ in $\bD$ (which is assumed to be pointed) is called a strong phantom map if the composition $A\to B\to C$ vanishes for every weakly compact map $A\to B$.
+By \cref{ijwqfofjewfqedfq9} a morphism $B\to C$ in a {pointed countably cocomplete $\infty$-category $\bD$} is called a strong phantom map if the composition $A\to B\to C$ vanishes for every weakly compact map $A\to B$.
 In the present paper we will discuss some consequences of the fact that $\bD$ is \pcas{} for the calculus of {strong} phantom maps.

 {Strong phantom maps in equivariant $E$-theory occur naturally.
-For example, if} two homomorphisms $f,g:A\to B$ in $G\nCalg_{\sepa}$ are approximatively unitary equivalent, then $\esG(f)-\esG(g)$ is a {strong} phantom map in $\EsG$ (see \cref{jireogwegrewgw9}). {In \cref{werrwer34rwffefwefwerf} we will show that the boundary $\esG(C)\to \Sigma \esG(A)$ map associated to a weakly quasi-diagonal extension $0\to A\to B\to C\to 0$ is a {strong} phantom map.} {Strong phantom} maps in equivariant $E$-theory were also used in \cite{Bunke:2023ab} in order to capture the Rokhlin property of $G$-$C^{*}$-algebras for finite groups $G$.
+For example, if} two homomorphisms $f,g:A\to B$ in $G\nCalg_{\sepa}$ are approximatively unitary equivalent, then $\esG(f)-\esG(g)$ is a {strong} phantom map in $\EsG$ (see \cref{jireogwegrewgw9}). {In \cref{werrwer34rwffefwefwerf} we will show that the boundary {map} $\esG(C)\to \Sigma \esG(A)$ associated to a weakly quasi-diagonal extension $0\to A\to B\to C\to 0$ is a {strong} phantom map.} {Strong phantom} maps in equivariant $E$-theory were also used in \cite{Bunke:2023ab} in order to capture the Rokhlin property of $G$-$C^{*}$-algebras for finite groups $G$.

-If $\bD$ is an $\infty$-category admitting countable filtered colimits, then the morphism sets of its homotopy category $\ho(\bD)$ have interesting topologies, namely the shape topology and the light condensed topology (the latter is only defined under the additional assumption of the existence of finite products), see \cref{erjogpwergwerfrwefwrefrwefwer} and \cref{werjigowegerfwerfwrefw}.
+If $\bD$ is an $\infty$-category admitting countable filtered colimits, then the morphism sets of its homotopy category $\ho(\bD)$ have {two} interesting topologies, namely the shape topology and the light condensed topology (the latter is only defined under the additional assumption of the existence of finite products), see \cref{erjogpwergwerfrwefwrefrwefwer} and \cref{werjigowegerfwerfwrefw}.
 If $\bD$ is \pcas{}, then these topologies coincide and have very nice properties.
 In the case of $\AsGc$ and $\EsG$ the topologies on the morphism sets of their homotopy categories $\AsG$ and $\EsGn$ have previously been introduced in \cite{Carrion:2023aa}.
 In \cref{wgjkopwetgerwfrefwrfwref} we will argue that most of the statements about these topologies obtained in \cite{Carrion:2023aa} are specializations of general statements which are true for the homotopy category of any \pcas{} $\infty$-category.